TVET-MIS/psda-assets/README.md

 ### Method 2: Manual addition
 1. Add your asset files to the appropriate directory in `assets/`
-2. Update the `src/index.ts` file to export the new asset paths
+2. Update the `src/index.ts` file to export the new asset paths as public URLs
 3. Build the package: `npm run build`
 4. Commit and push to GitHub (GitHub Actions will auto-publish)

+---

 ## Development